How to Empty Your Bladder Completely

 • Chronic urinary retention or acute urinary retention: Acute urinary retention occurs when you're unable to empty your bladder for a short period of time, and chronic urinary retention occurs when you're unable to urinate for longer periods.

-• Vesicoureteral Reflux (VUR): Urine moves backward from the bladder to the kidneys, in some cases, causing kidney failure.
+• Vesicoureteral reflux (VUR): Urine moves backward from the bladder to the kidneys, in some cases, causing kidney failure.

 • Bladder overstretching (hypertrophy): Bladder walls grow and become thick from too much stretching and retention.